Obama vows to 'stand by' Gulf allies amid concern over Iran threat

 Gulf leaders are concerned that lifting sanctions would allow Tehran to increase funding for Shi'ite militias in volatile countries such as Syria, Yemen, Iraq and Lebanon.

-The Saudis and other Gulf states have also been accused of fueling sectarian proxy wars involving their neighbors.
+The Saudis and other Gulf states have also been accused of fuelling sectarian proxy wars involving their neighbours.

 Obama seemed at one point to play down any non-nuclear threat from Iran.
-But he said Gulf states needed to shore up their defenses, including security for the world's most important oil routes.
+But he said Gulf states needed to shore up their defences, including security for the world's most important oil routes.

 Iranian naval vessels fired warning shots over a Singapore-flagged vessel in international waters in the Gulf on Thursday, prompting the oil products tanker to flee to UAE waters, according to U.S. officials.